 - Core Tech: Ensuring natural language queries trigger accurate business transactions

-- Best For: Testing conversational AI overlays on complex ERP systems (SAP/Oracle).
+Best For: Testing conversational AI connected to enterprise ERP systems such as SAP or Oracle.

-- Standout Feature: Validating that natural language commands execute accurate business workflows.
+Standout Feature: Validation of natural language commands that execute complex business workflows.

 4. Opkey